Books

 Let's Go Further

 Like the name suggests, this is a follow-up to the first book 😊 In it we build a fully functional JSON API for accessing a database of movies.
-We start with the practicalities of working with JSON, then move on to advanced topics including SQL migrations, background tasks, partial updates and using optimistic locking, permission-based authorization, CORS requests, graceful server shutdown, exposing application metrics and automating build and deployment steps.
+We start with the practicalities of working with JSON, then move on to advanced topics including SQL migrations, background tasks, partial updates and optimistic locking, permission-based authorization, CORS requests, graceful server shutdown, exposing application metrics and automating build and deployment steps.

 You can read a free sample and buy it online or see the reviews on Goodreads.